a2nath/Video-Transcribe/README.md

 # Video Transcribe Tool using Open-AI's Whisper
-Using OpenAI's whisper or whisper-faster and ffmpeg take a list of video and audio files and provide subtitles
+Using OpenAI's whisper or whisper-faster and ffmpeg take a list of video and audio files and provide subtitles.

 ## Tested on
 * Windows 10 64-bit, 19045.3693